-In the event that the child is located, the child will be taken into custody and transported to the Wichita Children’s Home located at 810 N Holyoke in Wichita.
-The Children’s Home is tasked with determining the reasons and issues associated with the child and will determine if the child will be placed into foster care or returned to their parents or legal guardians.
+In the event that the child is located, law enforcement will take the child into custody and transport them to the Wichita Children’s Home located at 810 N Holyoke in Wichita.
+The Children’s Home is tasked with determining the reasons and issues behind why the child ran away and will determine if the child will be placed into foster care or returned to their parents or legal guardians.
 The safety and security of the child is the main goal of all parties involved.

-1 If the child is in eminent danger because of the facts surrounding their disappearance an Amber Alert may be issued.
-The Amber Alert is a program designed to get the information out to local media to aide in the search.
+If the child is in imminent danger because of the facts surrounding their disappearance an Amber Alert may be issued1.
+The Amber Alert is a program designed to get the information out to local media to aid in the search1.
 Amber Alerts can only be initiated by law enforcement personnel.
 Factors to consider:

 Age of the child, must be 17 years old or younger.

 Law enforcement must believe that the child is in immediate danger of bodily harm or death.